- Aug 15, 2006

 I can think of only one grand master who has not made any of these claims and that is Grand Master Flash.
 Oh, I forgot the Mason's Grand Master.
 Are all GMs full of crap?
 Although the post is true for BS people it has the same for legitimate masters.
 This would make Ed Parker, Bruce Lee and Edgar Sulite and many more all BS!

 Course, all this stuff doesn't apply to me.
 Just call my "Your Highness", and it's all good.

-I think a good way to tell if you're maybe over inflating yourself a bit is if your title take up one side of your business card by itself.
+For some reason, those over-inflated titles remind of the ridiculous purebred dog names, like Sir Winston Altamont Taffington of Northshire (for a dog about the size of a guinea pig).I think a good way to tell if you're maybe over inflating yourself a bit is if your title take up one side of your business card by itself.

 Do you really need to be a great supreme grand soke dai?

-I am not naming names or organizations.
+I could have a hell of a resume if I wanted to pad like this, considering I've had a student who was on the NY State Police SWAT equivalent, and another who was a West Point Cadet.I am not naming names or organizations.
 However, I know of 4 men....Some in the martial arts world and others who are in the muscle and fitness business.
 They claim to have taught the U.S. Marine Corps.
 However, in truth they paid a lot of money to the Marine Corps Relief Fund to help needy Marines and Sailors aboard the Marine Corps installation, held a conference did a few technique planned photo op kind of stuff and well that was that.